Quantum-selected configuration interaction with time-evolved state: Numerical results

-As the basic quantum resource requirements of TE-QSCI, we estimated the number of elementary gates required to run the time-evolution operator (TEO) circuit $e^{-i\hat{H}t}$ once.
-The elementary gates considered in our estimation is the single qubit $z$-rotation gate $R_z(\phi)$ with arbitrary angle $\phi$, the CNOT gate, and single-qubit Clifford gates.
+Another crucial aspect of the quantum resource requirements of TE-QSCI is the number of elementary gates required to run the TEO circuit $e^{-i\hat{H}t}$ once.
+The elementary gates considered in our estimation are the single-qubit $z$-rotation gate $R_z(\phi)$ with arbitrary angle $\phi$, the CNOT gate, and single-qubit Clifford gates.
 The number of CNOT gates is typically more important than that of single-qubit gates in the NISQ era because the fidelity of the former is much worse than the latter in currently available NISQ hardware.
 On the other hand, the number of rotation gates is crucial and that of CNOT becomes marginal when we have (early-)FTQC era in mind since the Clifford gates, including CNOT, are relatively easy to implement in FTQC and the non-Clifford gates such as $R_z(\phi)$ are the most cost-consuming.
 To obtain a rough estimate of the number of these two gates for the TEO circuit in actual implementations, we consider the approximated TEO circuit which is Trotterized with a single step.
 The circuit consists of a sequence of the rotation gates by Pauli operators acting on $n_q$ qubits, and we decompose those rotation gates into CNOT gates and $Rz(\phi)$ gates by the standard way~\cite{Anand2022}.
 Namely, when the weight of the Pauli operator, or the number of qubits on which the Pauli operator acts non-trivially, is $p$, the rotation gate is decomposed into $2(p-1)$ CNOT gates and one $Rz(\phi)$ gate with other single-qubit Clifford gates.
-Note that this estimation assumes that all-to-all connectivity among qubits.
+Note that this estimation assumes all-to-all connectivity among qubits.